intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the IETF LLC.

-The RPC service provider may contract services from the RSCE service provider, and vice versa, including for services provided to the IETF LLC.
+The RPC service provider may contract services from the RSCE service provider, and vice versa including for services provided to the IETF LLC.
 All contracts between the two must be disclosed to the IETF LLC.
 Where those services are related to services provided to the IETF LLC, IETF LLC policies shall apply, including publication of relevant parts